qtnc/swan/docs/stdlib.md

 - clear: remove all entries from the dictionary
 - length: return the number of entries present in the dictionary
 - lower(key): returns the nearest key present in the dictionary that come after the key given, or return the argument given itself if it is present
+- put(key, value): inserts the given key/value pair in the dictionary regardless of if the key already exists; this breaks the uniqueness rule of the keys, it can be useful sometimes but do it with caution
 - remove(...keys): remove one or more keys from the dictionary
 - toString: return a string like "{a: 1, b: 2, c: 3}"
 - upper(key): returns the nearest key present in the dictionary that come after the key given